-When it comes to setting up a 3D Unity project (or any Unity project, really), Unity provides plenty of free assets that you can use for testing or just as a template to get your game off the ground.
-The Standard Assets package is one of those packages and it is not only vast, but is full of goodies such as out-of-the-box, ready-to-go scripts and controllers.
+When it comes to setting up a 3D Unity project (or any Unity project, really), Unity provides plenty of free assets that you can use for testing or just as a template to get your game off the ground even if it’s just as a prototype.
+The Standard Assets package is one of those packages and it is not only vast, but is full of goodies such as out-of-the-box, ready-to-go scripts and character controllers such as the ThirdPersonController.

-In this post we are talking about the ThirdPersonController (aka Ethan) which can be implemented in basically 2 steps:
+The ThirdPersonController (aka Ethan) in question can be easily implemented in basically 2 steps:

 And voila!
 Instant third person character that you can control and move about your scene.